anime-tavern/php-attribute-router/README.md

+This repository is archived and is now being updated and maintained as part of the Nox framework: https://github.com/nox7/nox

 # PHP MVC Attribute Router for Apache
 Since the introduction of attribute decorators in PHP 8, it is now possible to create a routing system with simple method decorations.
 Further, you can do this in existing server setups that use Apache.
 It is also possible to do this in stand-alone PHP quite easily (such as Swoole).